 Rating 9.5, $6 dorm bed, breakfast included

-A fantastic new hostel in Ho Chi Minh City, Alleyway hostel features new beds, with private lockers, plug sockets, and lights.
+We stayed here and liked it.
+A new hostel in Ho Chi Minh City, Alleyway Hostel features new beds, with private lockers, plug sockets, and lights.
 The bathrooms are modern and clean, too.
 It’s just a two-minute walk to the bus station and slightly away from the frenzy of the backpacker district but close enough to walk there in 10 minutes or so.
 If you’re a backpacker wondering where to stay in Ho Chi Minh City, try Alleyway Hostel.